w3f/polkadot-wiki/docs/learn/learn-staking.md

 As a nominator, you can nominate validator candidates that you trust to help you earn rewards in the chain's native token.
 The earned rewards can be bonded (locked) immediately for staking on your account, which would effectively compound the rewards you receive over time.
-Instead of bonding your rewards, you could also choose to have them deposited to your account or a different account as free balance.
+You could also choose to have them deposited to your account or a different account as free (transferable) balance.
 You can take a look at the [nominator guide](learn-nominator.md) to understand your responsibilities as a nominator, and the [validator docs](learn-validator.md) to understand what you need to do as a validator.

 If you are a beginner and would like to securely stake your tokens using Polkadot JS Apps, watch the video below